uniqcast/challenge-qml/Readme.md

 ### Prerequisites & Environment

-* Use latest version of [open source Qt 5](https://www.qt.io/download-open-source)
+* Use latest version of [open source Qt 5](https://www.qt.io/download-open-source).
-* Use QtCreator for development
+* Use Qt Creator for development and follow guidelines described in the [Qt Creator section](#working-with-qt-creator).
 * If possible, test solutions on Android devices.
 Otherwise, only desktop version for desired OS should be implemented.

 ### Solutions

 * Solutions for each task should be placed in a standalone repository.
-    * Each subtask should be placed in it's own directory.
+    * Each subtask should be placed in its own directory.
 * Solutions should work on desktop (Linux, Mac, Windows) and Android devices.
+    * Since video playout is a complicated issue which requires different approaches for different platforms, it's not required that video works properly on every platform.

 ### Further Improvements & Tasks